se-for-sci/se-for-sci.github.io/content/week13/webassembly.md

 There is no terminal in WASM.
 You _do_ have a filesystem, though it is a sandboxed one - you can't access arbitrary files on a users computer.
 There is an opt-in experiment for chrome that loads a a directory with user permissions.
-JuptyerLite keeps it's directory in your browser's cache, so it is persistent.
+JuptyerLite keeps its directory in your browser's cache, so it is persistent.

 Sync IO does not work in WASM.
 This includes `time.sleep`, which just returns instantly.
-Use `await ascyncio.sleep` instead.
+Use `await asyncio.sleep` instead.

 Threading is not available (yet?), including `multiprocessing`, `threading`, and `sockets`.
 Use async programming instead.